simerplaha/akka-typed-stasher/README.md

 Messages can be mapped to different `StashType`s in a `Stash`.
 Default `StashType` is `FIFO`

 1. `FIFO` - Messages get delivered on first in, first out basis
-2. `PopLast` - Delivered only when `FIFO` messages is empty Eg: `StopActorCommand`
+2. `PopLast` - Delivered only when `FIFO` messages is empty.
+Useful when an actor receive `StopActorCommand` by another actor but the processor actor has `FIFO` that require processing before stopping the actor.
-3. `Fixed` - Always kept in the `Stash` until cleared, removed or `Fixed` stash limit reached.
+3. `Fixed` - Always kept in the `Stash` until it's cleared, removed or `Fixed` stash limit reached.
-Used for subscription based commands that expect responses for changes in an Actor's state.
+Useful for subscription based commands when the client wants to receive period updates of the state of an Actor. `Stash.watchAndRemove` can be used to automatically remove these subscription commands from the `Stash` if the client dies.
-4. `FixedTap` - Like `Fixed` but delivered initially
+4. `FixedTap` - Like `Fixed` but delivered initially to the processor as an alter.
-4. `Skip` - Delivered as they arrive
+4. `Skip` - Do not get stashed and are delivered to the processor actor instantly.

 ## Dedicated and plug Stash commands
 ```scala